 Defining the Mechanisms of Aid

-• True Grants: This is the "free money" everyone looks for.
+Cash Grants: This is true equity gifted to you.
 These funds do not place a lien on your property and do not require repayment.
 They are often provided by private lenders to meet community investment goals or by specific municipal programs.

-• Forgivable Loans (Silent Seconds): This is the most common form of government assistance.
-The government lends you the down payment, recorded as a second mortgage with 0% interest.
-If you live in the home for a set period (usually 3–10 years), the loan is completely forgiven.
+Forgivable Loans (Silent Seconds): This is the most common government assistance structure.
+The agency lends you the down payment as a second mortgage with 0% interest.
+If you live in the home for a set period (often 3–5 years), the loan is forgiven and the lien is removed.

-• Deferred-Payment Loans: These are loans you do have to pay back, but not immediately.
-You make no monthly payments on this debt while living in the home.
-Instead, you repay the principal amount only when you sell the house, refinance, or pay off your main mortgage.
+Deferred-Payment Loans: These loans must be repaid, but not immediately.
+You make no monthly payments while living in the home.
+Instead, you repay the principal balance only when you sell, refinance, or pay off the primary mortgage.

 New Federal and GSE Initiatives